MattReimer/boa-vagrant/README.md

 Troubleshooting
 --

+Make sure you're up to date with Vagrant, Virtualbox etc.

 Guest additions versions can cause issues with shared folders working properly so if you get mount related errors when you run vagrant up
 Run this in the guest VM